Western Treatment Plant: Conception and planning

 In 1888, a Royal Commission was formed to come up with a solution to Melbourne's waste problems.
 The Commission's findings led to an ambitious plan for the construction of a sewerage system - a system of pipes, sewers and drains built underground to carry sewage from homes and factories to a sewage treatment farm.

 In 1892, the newly established Melbourne and Metropolitan Board of Works (MMBW) began buying land at Werribee, chosen for its low rainfall and suitable soils.
-Western Treatment Plant (then known as Werribee Farm) began operations in 1897.
+The Western Treatment Plant, then known as Werribee Farm, began operations in 1897.

 Eminent British engineer James Mansergh was appointed to advise on a suitable system, while local engineer William Thwaites was ultimately responsible for the design and implementation of the system.
-At a time when most cities dumped their untreated wastes directly into rivers and the sea, Mansergh advised treatment of Melbourne's sewage by broad irrigation with a capacity large enough able to deal with the expansion in population expected over 50 years.
-The system he conceived and which was implemented in only slightly modified form began with a water closet at every property which delivered the sewage by gravity through a network of underground sewers of increasing diameter to a steam pumping station at Spotswood where it was forced up wrought iron rising mains to Brooklyn to begin its 25 kilometre journey along the Main Outfall Sewer to the sewage farm at Werribee.
+At a time when most cities dumped their untreated wastes directly into rivers and the sea, Mansergh advised treatment of Melbourne's sewage by broad irrigation with a capacity large enough able to deal with the expansion in population expected over fifty years.
+The system he conceived and which was implemented in only slightly modified form began with a water closet at every property which delivered the sewage by gravity through a network of underground sewers of increasing diameter to a steam pumping station at Spotswood where it was forced up wrought iron rising mains to Brooklyn to begin its 25 km journey along the Main Outfall Sewer to the sewage farm at Werribee.

 Main Outfall Sewer

-The Main Outfall Sewer was constructed in 1892-4 and was a vital link in the sewerage system of Melbourne which, when it was constructed in the 1890s, was the largest civil engineering project ever undertaken in Victoria.
-The sewer was constructed by seven contractors employing 1300 workers and cost £240,748.
+The Main Outfall Sewer is a 25 km sanitary sewer, constructed between 1892 and 1894, and was a vital link in the sewerage system of Melbourne.
+When it was constructed in the 1890s, it was the largest civil engineering project undertaken in Victoria.
+The sewer was constructed by seven contractors who employed 1,300 workers and cost £240,748.
+The Main Outfall Sewer consists of a semicircular brick or concrete-lined channelin places arched over to form a circular tunnel with an earth coveringand three brick-arched aqueducts.
+The concrete and brick open and covered sewer is a fine example of the technology of the period, exhibiting a high level of integrity.
+The three major red brick aqueducts over the Kororoit and Skeleton creeks, and the Werribee River are excellent examples of multi-spanned, arched masonry bridges.